Victorian gold rush: Chinese involvement in the Victorian gold rush

 News of the gold discoveries in the colonies of New South Wales and Victoria in 1851 quickly arrived in the provinces of Southern China.
-By the end of 1855, more than 19,000 Chinese immigrants, particularly from the Guangdong province of China, were estimated to be working on the on the Victorian goldfields of Ararat, Ballarat, Ovens, Bendigo, Castlemaine and Maryborough.
+By the end of 1855, more than 19,000 Chinese immigrants, particularly from the Guangdong province of China, were estimated to be working on the Victorian goldfields of Ararat, Ballarat, Ovens, Bendigo, Castlemaine and Maryborough.
 By 1858 this number increased to roughly 33,000 and Chinese miners were estimated to have made up approximately one fifth of Victoria's miner population.
 Figures suggest that Victoria's Chinese population began to dwindle after 1858.
 This is likely due to a decrease in the number of new gold discoveries in Victoria during this period.

 Like European gold diggers, the majority of Chinese miners in Victoria worked either independently or with a partner upon arrival.
 As gold however became harder to find in Victoria's goldfields the Chinese population of Victoria began to form their own mining cooperatives and companies.
 An unofficial 1868 census on the Chinese population in Victorian gold districts suggests that 660 out of the 765 Chinese miners in Daylesford and half of the 4000 Chinese miners in the Oven District had "form[ed] themselves into small companies" by 1868.

 A minority of Chinese miners in Victoria were also employed by European mining companies.
 The 1868 census on the Chinese population in Victoria suggests that 700 Chinese miners in the Oven District were working for European companies which were paying their employees £1 to £2 per week.
 Smaller numbers of Chinese miners were also reported to be working for European companies in Maryborough, Ballarat and Daylesford.

-The rapid influx of Chinese migrants into the colony of Victoria aroused large amounts of anxiety within Victoria's European population.
+The rapid influx of Chinese migrants into the Colony of Victoria aroused large amounts of anxiety within Victoria's European population.
 On April the 14th 1855, The Argus, a daily newspaper in Melbourne, described the growing Chinese population within Victoria as an "invading army" whose presence will "subject the community to the demoralizing influence of their ideas".